segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/ga4-plans.md

 Google introduced the new version of Google Analytics, called Google Analytics 4 (GA4), in October 2020.
 GA4 has some distinct differences from Universal Analytics (UA), which are important to understand before considering migration and the data schema changes that might require.

 > success ""
-> Segment currently supports a GA4 destination in beta, and we expect to release this destination to general availability in early 2021.
-Interested in being a beta tester and giving us your feedback?
-Fill out this short [questionnaire](https://forms.gle/Tt5T6S4eX7Tcaqin6) and we will be in touch with next steps.
+> Segment's GA4 destination is in beta, with an expectation to release to general availability in early 2021.
+If you are interested in being a beta tester, please complete this short [questionnaire](https://forms.gle/Tt5T6S4eX7Tcaqin6) and someone will be in touch with next steps.

 We’ll update this page to share the latest on our GA4 destination.